MantisVision/webUtils/docs/buffer.md

 #### 0.6.2
 - ``getWaitingFrameNumber()`` method returns -1 as soon as the frame was given even if the buffer still waits for additional data frames to buffer (in that case the, the frame position in ``waitingFrame`` internal structure is already filled, but the structure itself hasn't been emptied yet)
 - Attempt to fix a bug in ``private_getDiff`` method, so that it now correctly returns 0 if the last inserted frame is also a current frame (instead of the full length of the buffer as before).

+#### 0.6.4
+Trying to more effectively free the memory when the Header decoder is destroyed.

+#### 0.6.5
+Trying to solve the issue when the preview mode was set, therefore the first frame might have read from the video before initial buffering was finished which might have resulted in a deadlock because the "first buffering finished" event wasn't triggered.